AlderLake/integ-26fd9a335/README.md

 A free quote downloader library and cli

 Downloads daily historical price quotes from Yahoo and daily/intraday data from various api's.
 Written in pure Go.
 No external dependencies.
-Now downloads crypto coin historical data from various ex
+Now downloads crypto coin historical data from various exchanges.

+- Update: 11/15/2021 - Re